 Predators

-The return of the wildebeest has brought renewed vigour to the activities of the Big Cats, particularly among the lions.
 The Ridge Pride continues to roam in its territory, and has been regularly sighted between Intrepids and the airstrip over the past few days.
 Leopard sightings have also improved during the past week, with Bella frequently seen along the river west of Intrepids and Zawadi spotted several times with her two cubs close to Musiara Springs.
 Cheetah sightings have also been good, with the short grass in most areas making the elusive cats much easier to spot.

 Paul Kirui, Lead Safari Guide, Heritage Hotels